erlang/otp/system/doc/reference_manual/ref_man_processes.md

   The size of the _distribution buffer busy limit_ can be inspected by calling [`erlang:system_info(dist_buf_busy_limit)`](`m:erlang#system_info_dist_buf_busy_limit`).

-The irregularities mentioned above cannot be fixed as they have been part of Erlang too long and it would break a lot of existing code.
+The irregularities mentioned earlier cannot be fixed as they have been part of Erlang too long and it would break a lot of existing code.

 ## Links